dave-malone/pcfdev-spring-cloud-services/README.md

 ## TODO

-* Currently, this project fails to deploy the SCS Service Broker.
 * Utilize the network.pivotal.io download API to download the SCS Tile zip file
 * Automate the generation of the SSL certificates and update to the PCFDev vagrant vm
 * Automate creation of DNS entries required